 One of the new tools in iOS 16’s color picker is the Eye Dropper tool.
 If you have ever used an image editing tool, then you would know that an Eye Dropper tool allows users to select any on screen color and using it for their edits. iOS 15’s Eye Dropper tool also works in the similar manner as it can be used to select any color from the on-screen image.

-iOS 14 also brings a Hex Color Code Tool that can be used to add a precise color to the color toolbar.
+iOS 16 also features a Hex Color Code Tool that can be used to add a precise color to the color toolbar.
 You can find instructions on how to use both of these tools below.